Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Sidereal Martial Arts/Charcoal March of Spiders Style/Jumping Spider Strike.md

 ## Reset
 This Charm can only be used once per scene unless reset by successfully defending against an attack from long or extreme range by a nontrivial enemy.
 ## Enlightenment
-The stylist may use this Charm to mediate on a character for whom she holds a negative Major or Defining Tie, committing its mote cost indefinitely while she meditates.
+The stylist may use this Charm to mediate on a character for whom she holds a negative Major or Defining [[Intimacy|Tie]], committing its mote cost indefinitely while she meditates.
 If that character comes within ([[Essence]]) range bands of her, she automatically and reflexively attacks him as above, without needing to perceive him.
 This is an ambush (Exalted, p.
 203) unless the enemy was already aware of the Sidereal’s location.